russell-stansfield/Russell-Yunes-Nicola/README.md

 We will employ ASP.NET as our backend, where it connects to the DB and offers an API.
 Entity framework will be used as an ORM.
 #### Database
 We will employ a MySQL database which will be running inside a container.

+## Starting the project
+### Docker setup
+- Make sure no MySQL processes are running so that our Database system works.
+- `docker compose up` inside of the repository to start up all the containers needed for the Website.

+### Opening the Website
+- Open the solution in VisualStudio and right-click thes solution file, then select "Configure Startup Projects...", choose "Multiple startup projects:" and finally select "Start" for both Frontend and Backend.
+- Open the PMC (Packet Manager Console) by clicking on View > Other Windows > Packet Manager Console
+- Inside the PMC type `update-update` and wait for it to say "Done."
+- Now you can press Start or F5 to startup the website and make sure to navigate to `localhost:7201`.